tresrelogios/game/Tito/Character_Attributes_python/readme.md

-# How to run this:
+# How to run this from the source:

 You have two options: